soierr/sniffer-demo/README.md

 Functionality list is below:

-1. Gathering source IPs and packets count, saving it in key-value data structure based on reb-black tree.
+1. Gathering source IP and packets count, saving it in key-value data structure based on reb-black tree.
    Packet capturing performed with help of pcap library.

 2. Saving gathered data.